Main Office:450 Jane Stanford Way Stanford, CA 94305

 *Total H-1B includes all types of visa petitions: new employment, continuation, change of employer, as well as other actions not listed in the table, such as concurrent filings and amendments.

-Yes, during the past three years, The Leland Stanford, Jr University has filed 1,401 LCAs for H-1B Visa positions.
+Yes, during past fiscal year, The Leland Stanford, Jr University has filed 560 LCAs for H-1B Visa positions.

-Yes, during the past three years, The Leland Stanford, Jr University has filed 1,401 LCs for employment based green card positions.
+Yes, during the past fiscal year, The Leland Stanford, Jr University has filed 560 LCs for employment based green card positions.

 No, The Leland Stanford, Jr University is not an H-1B-dependent employer, meaning it does not have a high proportion of H-1B workers relative to its total workforce.